Skip to main content

 Link

 I had a SteelSeries desk pad previously but its rubber bottom didn’t let my wooden desk breathe and would dull the finish after extended use.
 I figured the cork bottom on this Grovemade desk pad would let my wooden desk breathe much better and I always wanted to try a Grovemade product.
-I purchased the Dark Green color in the Medium Plus size and am really enjoying it so far.
-I’ll see how it wears over time.
+I purchased the Dark Green color in the Medium Plus.

 Computer #